UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 Start online so that every local change can be pushed immediately:

 1. Log into GitHub and click **New repository**.
 2. Enter a short, descriptive name (e.g. proteosim), set the visibility to public, and tick the boxes to create a `README.md` and select an open-source license (MIT or Apache 2.0 both work well).
-In the present tutorial we will refer to your package name as `proteosim`)
+In the present tutorial we will refer to your package name as `proteosim`.
 3. After the repository is created, copy the HTTPS URL and clone it locally:
    ```bash
    git clone https://github.com/<user>/proteosim.git